Back to Blog

 Zoom Meeting Master API

-The Zoom API now makes it possible for developers to extract detailed meeting summaries, and automate the process of capturing information from team calls.
+The Zoom API now makes it possible for developers to extract detailed AI meeting transcripts and summaries, enabling us to automate the process of capturing information from team calls.
 This has already been a game changer for us at LeftBrain.
 The API records stats like number of attendees, meeting duration, and participant engagement.
 It can then pull these summaries into various applications, making it easier to integrate Zoom meeting data with project management tools, CRMs, or any other custom systems, providing a streamlined way to process and analyse meeting outcomes.

 Find out more